home edit page issue tracker

 Treebanks

-There is one Classical Chinese UD treebank:
+There are two Classical Chinese UD treebanks:

 References